UnMaskFork: Test-Time Scaling for Masked Diffusion via Deterministic Action Branching

 \subsection{Case Study: Search and Unmasking Trajectory}

 To provide qualitative insights into the search process, we focus on a LiveCodeBench problem that was solved only after scaling to $NFE=12288$.
-Figure~\ref{fig:unmask_example} visualizes how the unmasking of the solution proceeded, while Figure~\ref{fig:umf_tree} presents the corresponding search tree.
+Figure~\ref{fig:umf_tree} presents the corresponding search tree, while Figure~\ref{fig:unmask_example} visualizes how the unmasking of the best solution proceeded.
 The tree structure reveals that the successful trajectory involves interleaved unmasking actions by both Dream-Coder and LLaDA.

 Figure~\ref{fig:unmask_example} further breaks down this trajectory, highlighting the contribution of each model.
 In this instance, Dream-Coder initiates the solution by outlining implementation steps.
 LLaDA then fills in specific requirements at the end of the code.
 Subsequently, LLaDA begins the core implementation, which is finally refined and completed by Dream-Coder.
 This interplay demonstrates that UMF enables a form of ``collaborative generation'', where heterogeneous models complement each other to construct a correct solution.